ningpengtao-coder/gitlab-foss/doc/user/application_security/index.md

 group must be set with an "Approvals required" count greater than zero.

-Once this group has been added to your project, the approval rule will be enabled for all Merge Requests.
+Once this group has been added to your project, the approval rule will be enabled for all merge requests.
 To configure how this rule behaves, you can choose which licenses to `approve` or `blacklist` in the
 [project policies for License Compliance](license_compliance/index.md#project-policies-for-license-compliance) section.